IngoMeyer441/dwatch/README.md

 Change `sendmail` to `smtplib` to use an arbitrary email provider and set the server address, the login credentials and the encryption (`none`, `starttls` or `ssl`).
 If `none` is chosen, no login credentials are sent for security reasons.
 This can only be used for very simple mail server setups.

+Use the `--description` command line option with a text argument to add a description to the diff report and the subject field of emails.
+This can be useful to distinguish different commands.

 ## Configuration